-Staff concluded that due to the benign nature of the potential compliance measures and the insignificance of permanent changes to the environment, such as fences, there should be no cumulative considerable impacts.
+Staff concluded that due to the benign nature of the reasonably foreseeable compliance measures and the insignificance of permanent changes to the environment, such as fences, there should be no cumulative considerable impacts.

 (c) - Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
-Answer: No impact.

-Staff concluded that due to the benign nature of the potential compliance measures and because the compliance measures should help human beings experience better health (through potentially reduced numbers of health violations) there should be no substantial adverse effects on human beings a.
+Staff concluded that due to the benign nature of the reasonably foreseeable compliance measures and because the compliance measures should help human beings experience better health (through potentially reduced numbers of health violations) there should be no substantial adverse effects on human beings a.
 Preferred Alternative